 c.
-Use of each emergency evacuation route must not require occupants of the LD-MCR compartment to enter the cargo compartment in order to return to the passenger compartment. d.
-The aural emergency alarm specified in Special Condition No. 7 must sound in the LD-MCR compartment in the event of a fire in the cargo compartment.
+Use of each emergency evacuation route must not require occupants of the LD-MCR compartment to enter the cargo compartment in order to return to the passenger compartment.

+d.
+The aural emergency alarm specified in Special Condition 7 must sound in the LD-MCR compartment in the event of a fire in the cargo compartment.

-19. Means must be provided to prevent access into the Class C cargo compartment, whether or not the LD- MCR is installed, during all airplane flight operations and to ensure that the maintenance door is closed and secured during all airplane flight operations.
+19. Means must be provided to prevent access into the Class C cargo compartment, whether or not the LD- MCR compartment is installed, during all airplane flight operations, and to ensure that the maintenance door is closed and secured during all airplane flight operations.

 20. All enclosed stowage compartments within the LD-MCR compartment that are not limited to stowage of emergency equipment or airplane supplied equipment (i.e., bedding), must meet the design criteria given in the table below.
-As indicated in the table, enclosed stowage compartments larger than 200 ft3 in interior volume are not addressed by this Special Condition.
-The in-flight accessibility of very large enclosed stowage compartments and the subsequent impact on the crewmembers' ability to effectively reach any part of the compartment with the contents of a hand fire extinguisher will require additional fire protection considerations similar to those required for inaccessible compartments such as Class C cargo compartments.
+As indicated in the table, enclosed stowage compartments larger than 200 ft in interior volume are not addressed by these Special Conditions.
+The in-flight accessibility of very large enclosed stowage compartments, and the subsequent impact on the crewmembers' ability to effectively reach any part of the compartment with the contents of a hand fire extinguisher will require additional fire protection considerations similar to those required for inaccessible compartments such as Class C cargo compartments.

-Fire protection features Stowage compartment interior volumes Less than 25 ft 3 25 ft 3 to 57 ft 3 57 ft 3 to 200 ft 3 Materials of Construction 1 Detectors 2 Liner 3 Location Detector 4 Yes No No No Yes Yes No Yes Yes.
+Fire protection features Stowage compartment interior volumes Less than 25 ft 25 ft to 57 ft 57 ft to 200 ft Materials of Construction Detectors Liner Location Detector Yes No No No Yes Yes No Yes Yes.
 Yes.
 Yes.
 Yes.

-1 Material: The material used to construct each enclosed stowage compartment must at least be fire resistant and must meet the flammability standards established for interior components per the requirements of §25.853.
-For compartments less than 25 ft3 in interior volume, the design must ensure the ability to contain a fire likely to occur within the compartment under normal use.
+Material: The material used to construct each enclosed stowage compartment must at least be fire resistant and must meet the flammability standards established for interior components per the requirements of §25.853.
+For compartments less than 25 ft in interior volume, the design must ensure the ability to contain a fire likely to occur within the compartment under normal use.

-2 Detectors: Enclosed stowage compartments equal to or exceeding 25 ft3 in interior volume must be provided with a smoke or fire detection system to ensure that a fire can be detected within a one-minute detection time.
+Detectors: Enclosed stowage compartments equal to or exceeding 25 ft in interior volume must be provided with a smoke or fire detection system to ensure that a fire can be detected within a one-minute detection time.
 Flight tests must be conducted to show compliance with this requirement.
 Each system (or systems) must provide:

-a) A visual indication in the flight-deck within one minute after the start of a fire;
+(a) A visual indication in the flight-deck within one minute after the start of a fire;